-Maddon protests loss vs Nats over Doolittle’s delivery
+Maddon protests loss vs. Nats over Doolittle’s delivery

 Chicago’s Kris Bryant was 0 for 4 and reached on a fielder’s choice, ending his streak of reaching base safely at 26 games, and Javier Baez ended his hitting streak at 15 games.

 Brian Dozier’s homer gave the Nationals a 1-0 lead.
-Soto’s two-run double capped a three-run third inning and he added an RBI-single in the fifth.
+Soto’s two-run double capped a three-run third inning and he added an RBI single in the fifth.

 Strasburg didn’t allow a hit until Kyle Schwarber’s single to start the fourth.
 The Cubs’ first run came with two outs in the fifth on consecutive passed balls by Kurt Suzuki.